 - Arts and culture professionals, especially those involved in community engagement and social equity

-- Professional designers, planners, and civic leaders interested in exploring issues of urbanism and social equity outside of the traditional academic discourse
+- Professional designers, planners, architects, and civic leaders interested in exploring issues of urbanism and social equity outside of the traditional academic discourse